-Benign Essential Blepharospasm describes an involuntary closure of the eyes.
-It can present itself as rapid and frequent blinking, forced eyelid closure or an inability to initiate eyelid opening (apraxia of eyelid opening).
-Often, it can be a combination of these different manifestations of the condition.
+Blepharospasm is a rare neurological condition which causes the involuntary blinking or spasming of the eyelids.
+Benign essential blepharospasm can present itself as rapid and frequent blinking, forced eyelid closure, or an inability to open the eyes (apraxia of eyelid opening).
+Often, it can be a combination of these.

-There is, unfortunately, no cure for the condition but there are many treatment options available.
-With the right combination of medical and surgical treatments, the vast majority of patients go on to regain normal functioning of the eye and face muscles.
+There is, unfortunately, no cure for the condition, but there are many treatment options available.
+With the right combination of medical and surgical treatments, most patients go on to regain normal functioning of the eye and face muscles.

 What causes blepharospasm?

 The causes of blepharospasm are complex.
-There is definitely a genetic predisposition which has been identified and many patients will report a family history, including chronic irritation of the eyes.
+There is certainly a genetic predisposition and many patients will report a family history, including chronic irritation of the eyes.
 This is usually in the form of blepharitis or dry eyes.
-It is thought that chronic eye irritation can induce a maladaptive reflex response, allowing the normal protective blinking reflex to assume a life of its own and overwhelm the normal functioning of the blink reflex.
+It is thought that chronic eye irritation can induce a maladaptive reflex response, allowing the normal blinking reflex to assume a life of its own and overwhelm the normal functioning of the blink reflex.

-Our recent research at Moorfields Eye Hospital in London has also shown that blepharospasm patients have an underlying abnormality in the nerve layer of the corneal epithelium and associated decreased sensitivity of the ocular surface.
-Similar sensory abnormalities have been identified in other dystonias, neurological movement disorders ibn which sustained or repetitive muscle contractions result in twisting or abnormal fixed postures.
-This suggests that decreased sensory stimulation to the brain can cause and input/output mismatch precipitating dystonia.
+Our recent research at Moorfields Eye Hospital in London has also shown that blepharospasm patients have an underlying abnormality in the nerve layer of the corneal epithelium (the outer layer of the cornea of the eye) and associated decreased sensitivity of the ocular surface.
+Similar sensory abnormalities have been identified in other dystonias and neurological movement disorders, in which sustained or repetitive muscle contractions result in twisting or abnormal fixed postures.
+This suggests that decreased sensory stimulation to the brain can cause an input/output mismatch, which can cause blepharospasm.

 Confocal microscopy of the corneal nerve plexus demonstrating abnormalities in patients with blepharopsasm compared with controls.